-The D head nail heads must be finished 2mm below the panel surface.
-The nail holes must be filled with an exterior grade two part builders fill, ie. CRC Builders Fill or similar two part external grade filler.
-The RounDrive nail heads must finish flush with panel surface.
+The D head nail must be finished 2mm below the cladding surface.
+The nail holes must be filled with an exterior grade two part builders fill, ie. CRC ADOS Builders Fill or similar two part external grade filler.
+The RounDrive nail heads must finish flush with cladding surface.